 While areas like safe-browsing and HTTPS will include more “best practice updates”, mobile-friendliness issues as well as interstitial presentations are best left to be solved through experimentation.

 We know that your website users are important and we believe that any changes to the user experience should be carefully vetted through experimentation to ensure there are no negative effects to user behavior.

 Google has stated that these changes will not be reflected in their search ranking update until next year, but getting ahead of the game is never a bad thing.

 The Core Web Vitals update won’t go into effect until early 2021.
 However, now is a great time to start assessing your site and developing a game plan for improving CWV.

-Starting with an SEO and UX assessment, where both teams can merge tasks and goals would be a great place to start.
+Starting with an eCommerce SEO and UX assessment, where both teams can merge tasks and goals would be a great place to start.

 Moving forward, SEO’s and UX teams will need to work more closely to develop and implement changes that boost organic ranking potential, and enhance user experience simultaneously.